 Monthly Electrical Costs to Run a Swimming Pool: What Should You Expect?

-Potential swimming pool owners often times wonder how much they'll spend on a monthly basis for electrical/ power usage with their new swimming pool.
-Considering long term costs on a pool should certainly factor into one's purchasing decision, such a question makes quite a bit of sense.
+Potential swimming pool owners often times wonder how much they'll spend on a monthly basis for electrical/power usage with their new swimming pool.
+Such a question makes quite a bit of sense.
+Long-term costs on a pool should certainly factor into one's purchasing decision.

 1-Speed Pump (includes salt)